cooler09/troll-ambush/README.md

 The village has decided to setup traps in various points throughout the village.
 They decided the place them an X pattern.
 The top left being spring rolling spike traps, top right being punji stick pits, bottom left being corn flour explosives, and bottom right being spear traps.
 * Valid traps: ['spring_spear','corn_flour_explosive','punji_stick_pit','rolling_spikes']
 * Make sure not to place any traps that are not valid
+* When placing traps mark each trap with a special char.
+'S' = 'spring_spear', 'C' = 'corn_flour_exploxive', 'P' = 'punji_stick_pit', 'R' = 'rolling_spikes'
+* Places on your map that don't have any traps marks with the char '_'
-* Expected input: array or valid traps
+* Expected input: array of valid traps
-* Expected output: 10x10 2D array
+* Expected output: 10x10 2D array with placed traps, representing the village map

 Location: "place_traps"